 Such ratios exceed the applicable regulatory requirements described above, but there can be no assurance that the total capital requirements imposed on the Bank and/or the Group from time to time may not be higher than the levels of capital available at such point in time.
-There can also be no assurance as to the result of any future SREP carried out by the ECB and whether this will impose any further "Pillar II" additional own funds requirements on the Bank and/or the Group.
+There can also be no assurance as to the result of any future SREP carried out by the ECB and whether this will impose any further "Pillar 2" additional own funds requirements on the Bank and/or the Group.

-Based on prior SREP decisions, BOCH and the Bank have been subject to a prohibition on the making of equity dividend distributions and therefore no dividends were declared or paid during 2019 and 2018.
-Following the 2019 SREP decision, BOCH and the Bank remain prohibited from distributing equity dividends.
+Based on prior SREP decisions, BOCH and the Bank have been subject to a prohibition on the making of equity dividend distributions and therefore no dividends were declared or paid during 2020, 2019 and 2018.
+Following the 2019 SREP decision as amended in April 2020, BOCH and the Bank remain prohibited from distributing equity dividends.
 This prohibition does not apply if the distribution is made via the issuance of new ordinary shares which are eligible as CET 1 capital to existing shareholders.
 No prohibition applies to the payment of coupons on any Additional Tier 1 capital instruments issued by BOCH or the Bank.

-For further discussions on the Group's capital, please see the section entitled "Group Financial Results on the underlying Basis - Balance Sheet Analysis - Capital Base" in the Group Interim Financial Report 2020, which is incorporated by reference herein.
+For further discussions on the Group's capital, please see the section entitled "Group Financial Results on the underlying Basis - Balance Sheet Analysis - Capital Base" in the Group Interim Financial Report 2021, which is incorporated by reference herein.

-Recent Developments: impact on Capital Base26
+Recent Developments: impact on own funds and eligible liabilities25

-As at 30 June 2020, the Group's total equity excluding non-controlling interests totalled €2.1 billion, compared to €2.2 billion at 31 March 2020 and €2.3 billion at 31 December 2019.
-Shareholders' equity totalled €1.9 billion as at 30 June 2020, compared to €2.0 billion and €2.0 billion as at 31 March 2020 and 31 December 2019, respectively.
-The Group's CET 1 ratio on an IFRS 9 transitional basis stood at 14.3 per cent. as at 30 June 2020 (and 14.4 per cent. pro forma for the Project Helix 2 sale agreement signed in August 2020 ("pro forma for Helix 2")), compared to 14.3 per cent. and 14.8 per cent. as at 31 March 2020 and 31 December 2019, respectively.
+As at 30 June 2021, the Group's total equity excluding non-controlling interests totalled \in 2.0 billion, compared to \in 2.1 billion at 31 March 2021 and \in 2.1 billion at 31 December 2020.
+Shareholders' equity totalled \in 1.8 billion as at 30 June 2021, compared to \in 1.8 billion and \in 1.8 billion as at 31 March 2021 and 31 December 2020, respectively.
+The Group's CET 1 ratio on a transitional basis stood at 14.2 per cent. as at 30 June 2021, compared to 14.4 per cent. and 14.8 per cent. as at 31 March 2021 and 31 December 2020, respectively.